ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideAndroid.md

 This guide provides step by step instructions on installing and accessing FASTdesk on your Android device through the Citrix Workspace application.
 It is possible to access FASTdesk through the web portal on your Android device, however, it is recommended FASTdesk is accessed specifically through the Citrix Workspace Application.
 The Citrix Workspace application gives you instant access to your FASTdesk environment in an easy-to-use, all-in-one interface.
 The Workspace application also fully integrated with the Citrix Content Collaboration (Also known as ShareFile) which gives you ability to upload and download files all within the one application.
 If you currently use the older Citrix Receiver for Android, Citrix Workspace will replace this.
 The Citrix Workspace app for Android supports Nougat (Android 7.x), Oreo (Android 8.x) and Pie (Android 9.x).
 For the most optimum experience, we recommend updating your Android device to the latest Android Software.
 If your Android device has insufficient storage, it is possible to install the Citrix Workspace App for Android on an external SD card and mount it on the local device (For more information on this, please contact the FASTdesk Team).

 # Step 1 - Installation
 To begin with, on your Android device, navigate to and open the Google Play store.
 Once complete, use the application search bar to look for “Citrix Workspace”.
-When found, please refer to the **_image 1 below_** included to ensure it is the correct application.
+When found, please refer to **_image 1 included below_** to ensure it is the correct application.
 Once confirmed, proceed to install the application by tapping the green install button.

 ![Image 1: Google Play Store download page](files/Downloads_page.png "Image 1: Google Play Store download page")